-Voltaire.

 Last night I went to an event put on by The Gospel and Culture Project which included viewing award-winning documentary "As We Forgive" about the 1994 genocide in Rwanda followed by a discussion with Rwandan nationals, a professor from Westminster Theological Seminary, and psychologist Diane Langberg, whom I'd been dying to meet!!
 The documentary asks the question: Could you forgive the person(s) who murdered your family?
 It follows the reconciliation efforts of a community, specifically in the lives of two genocide survivors, Rosaria and Chantale, who come face-to-face with the men who killed their families, as the men are released back into the very communities they once helped to destroy.
 Completely powerful and heartwrenching, this film was actually a student academy award winner for Best Documentary for 2008.

-a learning environment for people who are passionate about how the Gospel and Culture intersect.
+There were many aspects of the film and the discussion that followed that are worthy of talking about and digesting more.
+I was so glad to have discovered an organization that is excited to create a place for dialogue about tough issues and a learning environment for people who are passionate about how the Gospel and Culture intersect.
 But the thing that grabbed me the most was how counterintuitive this idea of reconciliation after a genocide like that seemed.
 I mean, for real?
 These people slaughtered innocent families. moms. dads.
 CHILDREN.
 Is their confession and repentance genuine?
 What would real reconciliation look like?
 Could victims and perpetrators coexist and live in the same communities again, as they once did prior to the genocide?

 I'm not gonna go into all the history and complexity of this tragic event...I feel like right now that stuff is beyond me and it was definitely not a one-time, you disrespected me type of transaction.
 In the same token, I don't believe that forgiveness is the one-time, begrudging transaction many of us were lead to think it is either.
 Time, grieving, and divine help is a major player here.